Alfred J. Comeau House

 The Alfred J. Comeau House is a historic house at 701 Flamingo Drive in West Palm Beach, Florida, United States.
-On March 24, 2000, it was added to the U.S. National Register of Historic Places and is a contributing property to the Flamingo Park Historic Residential District.
+Alfred J. Comeau, a businessman who established a 10-story office now known as the Comeau Building, is the namesake of this dwelling and its original owner.
+A two-story, L-shaped Mediterranean Revival-style structure, it was designed by Harvey and Clarke and constructed by Ernest Benjamin Walton, Sr. in 1924.
+On March 24, 2000, the Alfred J. Comeau House was added to the U.S. National Register of Historic Places and is a contributing property to the Flamingo Park Historic Residential District.